danielregar/Car-Sales-/README.md

 - Annual Income

 **Dealer Dimension**
-- Dealer ID
+- Dealer ID (generated using index)
 - Dealer Name
 - Dealer No

-> *Note: Dealer Region is kept in the fact table since a single dealer name/number may appear in different regions.*
+> **Note: Dealer Region is kept in the fact table since a single dealer name/number may appear in different regions.**

 **Product Dimension**
-- Product ID
+- Product ID (generated using index)
 - Company / Brand
 - Model
 - Body Style
 - Color

-> *Note: Transmission and Engine Type were excluded from this table and placed in the fact table, since they're tied to the sale, not the general product catalog.*
+> **Note: Transmission and Engine Type were excluded from this table and placed in the fact table, since they're tied to the sale, not the general product catalog.**

 **Date Dimension**
 Created using a Power Query function that dynamically generates a date range and related fields.